TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

          array

    Description
+         *(Available since TYPO3 CMS 4.7)*

-         (Since TYPO3 4.7) Array of field-value pairs to both insert and match against when writing/reading IRRE relations.
+         Array of field-value pairs to both insert and match against when writing/reading IRRE relations.
 Using the match fields, it is possible to re-use the same child table in more than one field of the parent table by using a match field with different values for